pepiuox/PHP-GrapesJS/README.md

 ###This is a PHP-based CMS that uses the GrapesJS Web Builder Framework, it also includes an access and registration system.

-Easy installation recommendation, unzip your source in the folder to install and follow each step each step, in case you need to configure your database first, the .sql file is in the installer / sql / page.sql folder then continue with installation
+Easy installation recommendation, unzip your source in the folder to install and follow each step each step, in case you need to configure your database first, the page.sql file is in the installer/sql/ folder then continue with installation.

 Many more functionalities are being developed, but as this is very functional and practical.